Minimal degree rational open up mappings and related questions: Overview of some known, earlier results

-There are several basic, well known facts and there are results scattered through the literature in various fields of mathematics occurring in almost every decade in the last century.
+There are several results related to the three theorems above that are scattered through the literature.
+They appeared in various fields of mathematics and occurred in almost every decade in the last century.
 Let us recall some of them, not necessarily in chronological order.

-Starting with Problem~\ref{origprb}, Widom's seminal paper~\cite{Widom} must be mentioned where he iterated Joukowskii mappings to construct a similar mapping, see pp.~206--207.
-The difference between his construction and the solution of Problem~\ref{origprb} is that his rational function has not minimal degree.
-Later, this iterated construction occurred in the field of Riemann surfaces, see the papers by Seppälä et al., \cite{Seppala} and~\cite{HidalgoSeppala}.
-Seppälä attributes this approach to Myrberg, \cite{Myrberg}, who, in turn, credits this idea to Poincaré, see \cite{Myrberg}, p.~4.
+Starting with Theorem~\ref{thm:openup}, Widom's seminal paper~\cite{Widom} must be mentioned where he iterated Joukowskii mappings to construct a rational open up mapping, see~\cite[pp.~206--207]{Widom}.
+In Widom's construction, the rational function has degree $2^n$, i.e., it grows exponentially with the number of arcs.
+Later, Widom's iterated construction appeared in connection with Riemann surfaces, see the papers by Seppälä~\cite{Seppala} and Seppälä and Hidalgo~\cite{HidalgoSeppala}.
+Seppälä attributes this approach to Myrberg~\cite{Myrberg}, who, in turn, credits this idea to Poincaré, see~\cite[p.~4]{Myrberg}.

-This problem can be considered in general: is it possible to cover Riemann surfaces with prescribed ramification sets?
-For results in this direction and going back to a problem of Hurwitz, we refer to Mednykh's paper \cite{Mednykh} and the references therein.
+The question about the existence of rational functions with prescribed critical values can be considered in general: is it possible to cover Riemann surfaces with prescribed ramification sets?
+For results in this direction and going back to a problem of Hurwitz, we refer to Mednykh's paper~\cite{Mednykh} and the references therein.

-These ramification sets or branching points naturally lead to Problem~\ref{prob:critvals}.
-Instead of rational functions, polynomials with prescribed critical values were also investigated, see Thom's paper~\cite{Thom} in which the existence is established, see also Kristiansen's paper \cite{Kristiansen} for the real case and further references.
-Let us remark that Beardon, Carne, and Ng in \cite{BCN} investigated the properties of the mapping which maps critical points to critical values, realizing and describing a natural connection between the two problems in the class of polynomials.
-This leads to Problem~\ref{prob:critpts}.
+These ramification sets or branching points naturally lead to Theorem~\ref{thm:critvals}.
+Instead of rational functions, polynomials with prescribed critical values were also investigated in Thom's paper~\cite{Thom}, in which the existence of such polynomials was established.
+See also the papers by Mycielski and Paszkowski~\cite{MycielskiPaszkowski}, Kammerer~\cite{Kammerer1961}, Kuhn~\cite{Kuhn1969} and Kristiansen~\cite{Kristiansen} for the real case and further references.
+Let us remark that Beardon, Carne, and Ng in~\cite{BCN} investigated the properties of the mapping from critical points to critical values, realizing and describing a natural connection between the two problems in the class of polynomials.
+This leads to Theorem~\ref{thm:critpts}.

-The critical point question (Problem~\ref{prob:critpts}) has been solved by Goldberg in~\cite{Goldberg} using projective spaces, Grassmann manifolds, and homology classes.
+Theorem~\ref{thm:critpts} was proved by Goldberg in~\cite{Goldberg} using projective spaces, Grassmann manifolds, and homology classes.
 She also counted the number of solutions.
-Since we are interested in numerical solutions and approximations too, we show the existence of solutions by more constructive means.
+Since we are also interested in obtaining the solutions, we show the existence by more constructive means.